 As we all know, prices are only one part of the equation and in the business of online marketing, judging value over price is more important than in many other parts of our business.

 Did you know that you can get SEO, social media tasks, and graphic design done for $5 per job?
-On Fiverr there are some great deals to be had, but $5 SEO deals are more likely to get your website de-listed than on page 1.
+On Fiverr, there are some great deals to be had, but $5 SEO deals are more likely to get your website de-listed than on page one of the search results.

 A wise starting point would be to look at the size of your company, your current sales and marketing budget, and the progress that you have already made online.
 We would advise that you ask the potential oil and gas marketing company to quote for the minimum amount it might cost, to start to see a result.